 Fired Hertz employee accused in road rage incident

 Oct.
-7—A former Hertz car rental employee is wanted by the Santa Fe County Sheriff's Office after being accused of following and causing damage to his supervisor's car Thursday.
+8—A former Hertz car rental employee is wanted by the Santa Fe County Sheriff's Office after being accused of following and causing damage to his former supervisor's car Thursday.

 The road rage incident occurred the same day Luke Martinez, 24, was fired from his job.

-The supervisor told the responding deputy he fired Martinez Thursday morning, but did not provide a reason for his termination.
+The supervisor told the responding deputy he fired Martinez on Thursday morning, but did not provide a reason.
 According to an incident report, the victim told deputies Martinez was upset and said he would be hearing from his lawyer.

 In an effort to prevent Martinez from finding out where he lives, the supervisor said he drove onto County Road 54B.
 According to the incident report, he waited until he no longer could see Martinez's car before turning around and heading home.